By Estelle Birdy.

 Walsh, with strong FG links, has hosted the party’s meetings at his operational Ballinamore hotel, The Commercial.
 QIH director, John McCartin, the subject of multiple death threats, a popular FG councillor for 10 years and former Mayor of Leitrim, declined to comment to Village on the reasons for his widely-noted non-attendance at his party’s meetings at Walsh’s hotel, including the Selection Committee meeting at which Ita-Reynolds-Flynn was selected, in his place, to contest the election.

-The protest group blockaded the apartments, 24/7 ,since the second public meeting until recently.
+The protest group blockaded the apartments twenty-four hours a day from the second public meeting until recently.
 Prepared with appliances and bed linen, the apartments couldn’t be finished as workmen were denied access.
 Locals were intimidated by the protest, led by the town’s business people.
 They tell of cameras being erected and lists of non-participants being compiled.
-Many have stopped shopping in Tesco, outside which there was an arson attempt, choosing to shop in Carrick-on-Shannon or in the local Supervalu, owned by one of the protestors.
+Many have stopped shopping in Tesco, outside which there was an arson attempt, choosing to shop in Carrick-on-Shannon or in the local Supervalu.

 Martin Kenny spoke emotively in the Dáil in support of asylum-seekers and immigrants..
 In the early hours of the following Monday, Kenny and his family awoke to find their car alight in the driveway of theirhome.
 As yet, there has been no progress in apprehending the perpetrators and locals say they were terrified by the arson attack